zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/index.rst

 Address Sanitizer (ASan)
 ========================

-You can also build Zephyr with `Address Sanitizer`_.
+You can also build Zephyr with the `Address Sanitizer`_.
 To do this, set :kconfig:option:`CONFIG_ASAN`, for example, in the application project file, or in the ``west build`` or ``cmake`` command line invocation.